-In an effort to improve vehicular and pedestrian safety Citywide, TransBASEsf.org has identified dangerous intersections in the Mission District.
-We have implemented the "Focus on the Five" traffic safety initiative.
-Mission Station Officers will be engaging in increased traffic enforcement at these intersections and other locations in the district.
-Refer to the TransBASEsf.org for more detailed information.
+In an effort to improve vehicular and pedestrian safety Focus on the Five Dengenous Intersections Citywide, TransBASEsf.org has identified dangerous inter- Dangerous Intersections sections in the Mission District.
+We have implemented the • 13 TH at Duboce "Focus on the Five" traffic safety initiative.
+Mission Sta- • 13th and South Van Ness tion Officers will be engaging in increased traffic enforce- • 16 th at Potrero ment at these intersections and other locations in the dis- • 16 th at South Van Ness trict.
+Refer to the TransBASEsf.org for more detailed infor- • 16 th at Guerrero mation. • 9/1/2023